aleen42/PersonalWiki/Programming/JavaScript/data_structure/dictionary/dictionary.md

 ### The Dictionary Class

-The basic for the Dictionary class is the **Array** class rather than the Object class, because we also want to sort the keys of a dictionary.
+The basic for the Dictionary class is the **Array** class rather than the Object class, because we also want to sort the keys of a dictionary, which Object can not support.